What Is Point-of-Sale (POS) Security?

 - Segment your network.
 An external network is great for customers at a brick-and-mortar store—they get free Wi-Fi, and you’re likely collecting useful data.
 However, make sure you’ve segmented your network because hackers can easily exploit a system and gain access to payment information.
 Use an internal network only for payment processing and business-related internet use.

-What To Do if Your Business Is Affected by a Data Breach
+What to Do if Your Business Is Affected by a Data Breach

 - Step 1: Determine the extent of the breach.
 Identify which systems or networks were compromised and what information was accessed.
 Once the extent of the breach is known, you can start to mitigate the damage.